 Just like your favorite TV shows or the newest fads; all good things come to an end.
 It is good to keep in mind that this holds true for social media influencers as well.
 Culture moves fast on social media and it can be difficult for online personalities to stand the test of the time.
 It is critical to proactively plan for the end of any relationship, whether it be due to a misstep or simply a shift in their performance.
 Brands must be flexible and adaptive; when it’s time to cut the cord with a partner, do.

-To learn more about Anexinet’s wealth of experience and portfolio of services that can support social media influencer identification, research, and continuous monitoring, head to our website.
+To learn more about Anexinet’s wealth of experience and portfolio of services that can support social media influencer identification, research, and continuous monitoring.